 Sun Valley, Idaho

 Home to alpine-like skiing, Sun Valley is one of the most dramatic ski locations in the U.S. Although the area attracts the rich and famous from all over the world, there are some lodging possibilities for those just wanting simple pleasures.
+Apparently, the day we were there a bunch of reality tv celebrities were there.
+We never saw them.
+Its a beautiful resort and a great town.

 30 miles east of Spokane, this fun town was once called “a little slice of heaven” by Barbara Walters.
 While a lot of recreation is centered around the summer months, the town itself is filled with quaint shops and good nightlife entertainment.
 If you like gambling, then you will be happy to learn there’s also an Indian casino 30 miles south.
 They even have a theme park.